Myrzageldy Kemel: Biography

 Kemel was born in the Maktaaral District of the Chimkent Oblast, now known as the Turkistan Region of the Kazakh S.S.R.
 In 1971, he graduated from Tashkent Institute of Irrigation and Agricultural Mechanization Engineers with a specialty in rural electrification.
 He became the director of a Sovkhoz, a state owned farm in 1975 and worked in the role until 1992.
 At the same time, he was a member of the Communist Party and served in the local Soviet.

-In 1994, he was elected as a deputy in the Supreme Kenges.
+In 1994, he was elected as a deputy in the Supreme Council of Kazakhstan.
 The original vote was invalidated by the Supreme Court of Kazakhstan.
-In the 1995 Kazakh legislative election, he became a deputy of the Mazhilis, the lower house of the Parliament of Kazakhstan.
+In the 1995 Kazakh legislative election, he became a deputy of the Mäjilis, the lower house of the Parliament of Kazakhstan.
 In 2000, Kemel graduated with a law degree from the Dulati Zhambyl University.
 In 2004, he earned a PhD in economics.
 He was a professor at the Academy of Public Administration under the President of Kazakhstan.